openworm/owmeta-core/notes.md

 dependency, so there's not really a natural place to pull prefixes from a given bundle and its dependencies.
 So, there would need to be a user action to initiate reading in those mappings.

+Importantly, there are namespace mappings for all of our mapped classes.
+I've changed that to add the bindings when saving the classes using the OWM.save command, but it should probably be possible to do that some other way without the baggage of a project.
+In any case, we'll want to make sure that it's easy to add these mappings to a bundle...